Stockbridge-Munsee Tribal Law Library

 (5) If the permit is approved by Tribal Council, Forestry Staff will designate the area to be cut and mark the trees.
 Forestry Staff will also scale the harvested timber and record/file the stumpage amount and value.

-(3) The enrolled member must provide a bond for the stumpage value of all timber to be harvested before the permit may be issued or construction may begin.
+(6) The enrolled member must provide a bond for the stumpage value of all timber to be harvested before the permit may be issued or construction may begin.

-(A) Upon completion of the project within the identified timeframe, then the stumpage bond will be refunded in full.
+(A) Upon successful completion of the project within the identified timeframe, then the stumpage bond will be refunded in full.

 (B) If the project is not completed within the identified timeframe or consistent with permit requirements, then the bond may be forfeited to the Tribe in part or in full.

-(4) The enrolled member is responsible for the cost of service to harvest the forest products.
+(7) The enrolled member is responsible for the cost of service to harvest the forest products.

 (8) Forestry Staff will provide the Approved Loggers list to the enrolled member on request.